uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/syllabus.md

 ## DRES

-If a student has a disability or condition that requires special consideration, the student is expected to post a private message to the instructor on Piazza (filed under the DRES folder) no later than the beginning of the second day of class.
+If a student has a disability or condition that requires special consideration, the student is expected to email the instructor and the TA **no later than the beginning of the fourth week**.
 The message should:

 * Include a scanned attachment of the requisite letter from the University Division of Disability Resources and Educational Services.
-* Include a detailed description of the accommodations that the student is actually requesting for this class.
+* Include a detailed description of the accommodations that the student is requesting for this class.